SrivathsanNayak/ethical-hacking-notes/CTFCheatsheet.md

   + Read the source code again, understand it as much as possible; check for any endpoints

-  + Input fields - for any field which takes user input, test it with all possible payloads to check for all types of web attacks like SQLi, XSS, XXE, LFI, etc.
+  + Input fields - for any field which takes user input, test it with all possible payloads to check for all types of web attacks like SQLi, XSS, XXE, LFI, SSRF, etc.

   + Login forms - same as above; check for all payloads imaginable, use multiple wordlists.
 Common attacks in login forms include SQLi, NoSQLi, null byte injection, etc; if needed, we can use tools such as ```sqlmap```